kind-king/yourmaps_flagscript/README.md

 - Full client/server logic with animations and distance checks
 - Optional slash commands and item requirements
 - Cleans up on respawn
-- Over 40 national, tribal, and state flags already set up on config to be used (Flags are NOT INCLUDED!)
-B
+- Over 40 national, tribal, and state flags already set up on config to be used (only 2 Flags are INCLUDED México and Canada!)

 ![imagem](https://github.com/user-attachments/assets/31dde33b-d76a-48bb-be80-94f0de7b60df)